Is MacBook Pro Good for Programming?

 MacBook Pros have always been some of the best-performing laptops on the market.
 Apple insists on using bleeding-edge technology, often favoring performance over the convenience of legacy support.

-Not only was Apple the first company to use Thunderbolt technology, but it was also the first to abandon optical drives and USB A ports.
+Not only was Apple the first company to use Thunderbolt technology, but it was also the first to abandon optical drives and USB-A ports.
+Apple has continued the trend with the decision to shift from Intel processors to their own ARM-based chips called Apple Silicon (M1).

 About Apple’s M1 Processor

+Although we anticipated a performance drop in favor of lower power consumption, Apple proved us wrong.
 The M1 processor, Apple’s first generation of in-house CPUs, has only increased performance while simultaneously reducing energy usage.
 Perhaps we should come to expect this type of innovation from Apple, but they seem to have done the impossible.

 As of this writing, the M1 Max is the best processor available for MacBook Pros.
 Since its introduction, Intel has edged out the M1 Max in terms of performance, but at the cost of twice the power consumption.